 To address this problem, in addition to existing measures, we have begun focusing on human factors, namely physical strength and dexterity.
 Specifically, we are advancing fall-prevention physical training as part of KAITEKI exercises and carrying out safety fitness tests to assess employees' fall risk.
 Beginning in fiscal 2017, we steadily began such initiatives across the company.
 At the plants that began such initiatives first, employee surveys and medical interviews found that the number of times employees reported having fallen in the past year had declined, and more than 60% of employees showed improvement in their fitness test results.
-Going forward, we will work to develop internal tools using IoT technologies to enhance the precision and continuity of these initiatives while looking for ways to increase the variety of exercises so that physically handicapped employees can readily take part.
+In fiscal 2018, we carried out safety fitness tests across the company and increased the variety of exercises so that physically handicapped employees can readily take part.
+Going forward, we will work to develop internal tools using IoT technologies to enhance the precision and continuity of these initiatives and provide messaging using data gathered from fitness tests.
 Through such measures, we are working to help employees of all ages develop the physical strength and skills to prevent falls.